 If you have any questions, please ask us, e.g., by phone on 6273 2127 or email at firstname.lastname@example.org, or at a dance, our door person or one of the organisers.

-Folk Federation of Tasmania—Hobart Dances—Health and Safety
+Folk Federation of Tasmania—Hobart Dances—Health, Safety and Inclusion

 Whilst you are here, please: